How to prepare for a business purchase

 The preparation for buying a company needs to start early.
 Preparing yourself in great detail helps you later in the process and will save a lot of (financial) resources and time.
-Good preparation makes you look more professional to advisors and everyone involved in the process.
+Good preparation makes you look more professional to advisers and everyone involved in the process.
 Preparation needs to start with your business plan and your company strategy.
 You need to know very well what your objectives are when buying a company.

 There can be various reasons for buying a company.
 Take the time to really think through and describe what you want to achieve in a business purchase.
-Putting this on paper will structure your thoughts and enable you to share your vision with your management team or (M&A) advisors.
+Putting this on paper will structure your thoughts and enable you to share your vision with your management team or (M&A) advisers.
 This can help to get a sharper picture or prevent misunderstandings.
 In a later stage, it can help to prevent buying the wrong company.

 Goals of buying a business:

 - Being able to serve your clients in other territories

 - Access to new products or technologies

 - Increase your volume to achieve purchasing advantages